Join the club to access all our art lessons, camps, and printables! 👉

 Water Beads

 Read more about how my girls used wheat berries in their play.
-Wheat berries could easily be substituted with dry rice, beans, sand, or lentils.
+Wheat berries can easily be substituted with rainbow rice, beans, sand, or lentils.

 More Sensory Activities for Kids